karlmclnd/hello-world/README.md

 repository sample

 This is Karl
-And I'm an intern at Strapoint.
+And I'm an intern at Stratpoint.
 Still learning this thing.